GSA/notifications-api/README.md

 ```sh
 cf login -a api.fr.cloud.gov --sso
 ```
 If you are offered a choice of orgs, select `gsa-tts-benefits-studio`.
-For the space, choose `notify-local-dev` to start with.
+For the space, choose `notify-local-dev` to start with (assuming you are setting up local development).

 _REMINDER: Ensure you have access to the `notify-local-dev` and `notify-staging` spaces in cloud.gov_